 We produce a range of printable resources for health professionals.
 They are designed to be given to patients, shared with colleagues or displayed in your office.

-For more printable resources, see our range of support materials available to print or order.
+For more printable and downloadable resources, see our range of support materials.